aws-samples/aws-modernization-with-tigera/content/20_modules/module_1.md

 ## Secure Kubernetes host ports

 {{% notice warning %}}
 This use case requires EKS hosts to have **public IPs** and a security group configured to allow access to port **30080**.
 A cluster provisioned for an AWS hosted event is unlikely to be configured to allow direct node access over a public IP.
 In such case, you can review and skip this use case or try it out in your own EKS cluster.
+Alternatively, you can configure EKS cluster security group to allow access from Cloud9 instance over port 30080, and then proceed with this use case.
 {{% /notice %}}

 {{% notice tip %}}